-Magento Elasticsearch is a server-based tool that is capable of full-text searching at a very high speed.
-It is powered by Apache Lucene (which is an open-source full-text search library).
-It is able to achieve this speed because, instead of searching the whole word matching the desired result from the entire database, it uses the indexing service.
+Magento 2 Elasticsearch is a server-based tool that is capable of full-text searching at a very high speed.
+Powered by Apache Lucene (which is an open-source full-text search library), it offers a fast web content search capability it is able to achieve this speed because of an indexing service instead of searching the entire database for the match.

-This is similar to the indexing of a book.
+This is similar to the index of a book.
 In this case, indexes are made out of letters.
-So as soon as you start searching the elasticsearch mechanism, start hovering to your result matching your first letter entries.
+So as soon as you start searching, Elasticsearch start producing matches as the query string is entered.

-According to Microsoft, the attention span of an average person surfing the internet has been reduced to 8 seconds.
-Therefore an online retailer must be able to sell quickly and well in less than 4 seconds.
-Scientists have claimed, that the longer a user spends time on surfing your site, the less likely he will buy something.
-Why would anyone stay in a store if the salesman keeps on presenting something one does not want?
+According to Microsoft, the attention span of an average user surfing the internet has been reduced to just 8 seconds.
+Given this, online retailers must be able to sell quickly in less than 4 seconds.
+Another related fact is that the longer users spends on your site, the less likely it is that they will buy something.
+Think of it this way: Why would anyone stay in a store if the salesperson keeps on presenting something one does not want?

-To keep your store’s search precise and fast for your customers, elasticsearch is the most exceptional tool a web developer should use.
-This will enhance the customer’s experience and will make good use of his time in your store.
+Elasticsearch is valuable in keeping your store’s search precise and fast for your potential customers.
+This enhances the customer’s experience and makes sure that they are able to make good use of their time on your store.

 - You have an activated server on Cloudways.